Devils River State Natural Area

 The Texas Parks and Wildlife Department (TPWD) is developing a general management plan for the Devils River State Natural Area (SNA) to allow for sustainable, resource-based recreation.
 The plan allows for put-ins and take-outs on the SNA properties at river miles 0, 15 and 30.
 TPWD has established shuttle service agreements that allow outfitters to shuttle river users to Baker's Crossing (river mile 0) or San Pedro Point (river mile 15) in Del Norte; and allow them to be picked up at Big Satan.

 In order to prepare for the opening of the south unit and to preserve the ecological integrity of the Devils River and surrounding lands, Texas Parks and Wildlife has been working with stakeholders and the public to develop plans for Devils River State Natural Areas, as well as for responsible long-term public use of the Devils River.

-Visitation of archeological pictograph sites is permitted on a pre-approved basis only.
-For natural and cultural resource tour arrangements, call the State Natural Area at (830) 395-2133.
+Visitation of archeological sites are permitted on a pre-approved basis only.
+For natural and cultural resource tour arrangements, call (830) 395-2133.
 There are no regularly scheduled educational programs.
 Availability of tours is limited due to staffing constraints.